RETURN to Periodic Table

 Electron Shell

 As in the case of hydrogen (H), an isolated proton is about 100,000 times smaller than the scale of an atom’s electron cloud.
-(As we saw, though, a quantum view might paint a slightly different picture of the sizes of the proton and electron when in a mixed, atomic state.)
+(As we saw, though, a quantum mechanical view might paint a slightly different picture of the sizes of the proton and electron when in a mixed, atomic state.)

 Helium has the smallest atomic radius on the periodic table.
 (This square represents the size of the largest atom, Francium, Fr).